Code-Institute-Submissions/louis-bacon-portfolio-2/README.md

 I have a varied and complex skillset, so a great deal of effort has been made to simplify this.

-This website constitutes my First Milestone Project for the Full Stack Developer Course delivered by the <a href="https://codeinstitute.net" target="_blank">Code Institute</a>.
+This website constitutes my First Milestone Project for the Full Stack Developer Course delivered by the
+<a href="https://codeinstitute.net" target="_blank">Code Institute</a>.

 ## UX / design

 Simple layout and colour scheme.
 Dark text on a lighter background, contrasted by a navbar with a dark background and light text.
 The sea green footer adds some subtle and muted colour to the page without being a shock to the user's eyes.

 The outermost div wrapping the main body content together outside of the header and footer uses the .text-center class as all body text is centred throughout the website.
 This saves time and effort creating an individual text-align rule for each new section.

 The menu clearly sets out the different areas of the website making them easy to find.

 The footer contains forms of payment on the left side and social media links on the right side.
 Both are made clear with large enough icons in white (which is very readable against the background colour) and adequate spacing.
 A copyright notice is placed at the bottom in the centre.

 Immediately below my name are clickable links to the different services I offer, taking the user directly to the respective page.

 In text areas, the width is limited on larger screens so that the user does not have to read all the way across.
 No paragraph is more than a few lines long and there is adequate spacing between lines so that information is easily digestible to the reader.

 Additionally, font sizes have been carefully chosen to reflect the importance of the text.
 A larger font with heavier lettering immediately strikes the user so that they know where to read first and immediately understand what a page or section is about.

 <strong>Pages</strong>

-Home
+<a href="https://lbacon17.github.io/louis-bacon-portfolio/index.html" target="_blank">Home</a>

 <ul>
 <li>
     My brand logo at the very top of the page.
 This is the website's hero image.
 </li>
 <li>
     My name followed immediately by the different services that I provide, each service being a clickable link taking the user to the respective part of the site.
 </li>
 <li>
     General information about me and what I do, with an invitation to join my mailing list.
 This takes the user to the final section of the homepage where they can enter their e-mail address and click the susbcribe button to receive regular e-mails from me.
-The heading was changed from 'About Me' to 'Nice to meet you' as the user would potentially assume the same information was written on the 'about' page with the former title, when in reality the 'about' page describes my story in more depth.
+The heading was changed from 'About Me' to 'Nice to meet you' as the user would potentially assume the same information was written on the <a href="https://lbacon17.github.io/louis-bacon-portfolio/about.html" target="_blank">about</a> page with the former title, when in reality the about page describes my story in more depth.
 </li>
 <li>
     Quotes from past and present clients and associates.
 Each quote is presented in a separate box with a white background to distinguish it from the site background.
 The size of the quote icons in relation to the text makes it abundantly clear to the user that this is a quote.
 The third quote disappears on a medium-sized screen as there is not enough screen real estate to incorporate all three in a horizontal format without making the layout look awkward.
 On small screen sizes and below, quotes are in a vertical layout as they appear more user-friendly in this way.
 The third quote re-appears on an extra-small screen.
 </li>
 <li>
     A brief preview of my clothing business with the price of each item clearly shown.
-Each image is a clickable link that will take the user to the merchandise page (<a href="merch.html">merch.html</a>) where they can look at all my clothing products.
+Each image is a clickable link that will take the user to the <a href="https://lbacon17.github.io/louis-bacon-portfolio/merch.html" target="_blank">merchandise</a> page where they can look at all my clothing products.
 It was not practical to incorporate my other services into this section where they are acquired via a sign-up form, but the user has already been made aware of their existence at the top of the site.
 </li>
 <li>
     Another invitation to join my mailing list by inputting the user's e-mail address and a subscribe button.
 The input field and button fit nicely together on one line on medium and large screens, and the width of each is adjusted accordingly.
 This looks clunky on small and extra-small screens, so the code is adjusted to have each on a separate line at equal width, making it a seamless experience for the user.
 The large, bold heading also immediately catches the users attention, making them more likely to join a mailing list and become a customer.
 </li>
 <li>
     Each section is separated by a thin horizontal line, using the "divider" class.
 The spacing between the end of one section and the start of the following is carefully chosen: it is not so close that the text is all on top of each other and makes it a painful experience for the user to read, but not so far away that the user has to guess that more content follows this section.
 </li>
 </ul>

-About
+<a href="https://lbacon17.github.io/louis-bacon-portfolio/about.html" target="_blank">About</a>

 <ul>
     <li>
         More detailed information about me, my background and my story.
 The story mentions all the areas in which I do business, and each contains a link to its respective page that the user can intuitively navigate to.
     </li>
     <li>
         A small collection of pictures representing some of my work.
 On the left and right are two t-shirts designed by myself, in the middle is a picture of me at a previous football team (I talk about my experience in the game on this page).
 The images are not too large so as not to make the user unaware of the presence of more content below, but large enough to catch the user's eye.
     </li>
     <li>
         Another invitation to join my mailing list.
-The layout is entirely consistent with that of the homepage.
+The layout is entirely consistent with that of the
+        <a href="https://lbacon17.github.io/louis-bacon-portfolio/index.html" target="_blank">homepage</a>.
     </li>
 </ul>

-Shop
+<a href="https://lbacon17.github.io/louis-bacon-portfolio/shop.html" target="_blank">Shop</a>

 <ul>
     <li>
         The Shop link in the navbar has a dropdown menu button where the user can easily see different parts of the shop.
+The 'All
-The 'All Items' option shows the entirety of the options below.
+        Items' option shows the entirety of the options below.
 When the user selects the dropdown menu, the page they are on is highlighted by a white background with contrasting text.
     </li>
     <li>
         A gallery of all the t-shirts I have designed with their name and price below the image.
 To keep the layout simple, there are four images per row with clear spacing between them.
 The item price is in slightly larger, bolder text so it is immediately clear to the user how much the item costs.
 On extra smalls screens, there is only one image per row and the t-shirts are set out vertically.
 This makes it easier for the user to navigate in this screen size.
     </li>
     <li>
         A form for the user to fill out their details when signing up for tutoring lessons.
 All fields are required so that the user does not submit an incomplete form, and easy to fill out.
 The screen width of the section is set so that the user never has to read too far across the page, as are the relative widths of the labels and input text fields.
 On extra-small screens, the label and input fields are on separate lines so that the user can easily locate the input field and fill in the necessary details.
 The width of the submit button is adjusted so as to fit the entire space on small screen sizes and below, making it easier for the user to locate.
 The same is true for the date of birth option - although the day, month and year fields fit on the same line on all screen sizes, on extra small devices such as the iPhone 5, where the screen is just 320px wide, they do not.
 Therefore line breaks have been set to appear at this width, so that the day, month, and year fields are on separate lines.
         This creates a more seamless user experience.
     </li>
     <li>
         My two fitness books laid out side-by-side, centre-aligned.
 As with the t-shirts, there is one image per row on an extra small screen, and the name and price appear below the image with the same font size and weighting.
     </li>
     <li>
         An alert box stating that I will offer web services in the future.
 The two sentences are on separate lines so that the text remains in the centre of the screen and the user does not have to read too far across.
 On extra-small screens, as the first sentence spans multiple lines, a line-break has been inserted between the two sentences to make the text easier to read.
     </li>
 </ul>

-Merch
+<a href="https://lbacon17.github.io/louis-bacon-portfolio/merch.html" target="_blank">Merch</a>

 <ul>
     <li>
-        All t-shirts displayed in the same layout as the shop page using the same code
+        All t-shirts displayed in the same layout as the
+        <a href="https://lbacon17.github.io/louis-bacon-portfolio/shop.html" target="_blank">shop</a> page using the same code
     </li>
     <li>
-        Brief description of my t-shirt business below the title in lighter text with an invitation to visit my brand's website <a href="https://lb17tees.com" target="_blank">LB17 Tees</a>
+        Brief description of my t-shirt business below the title in lighter text with an invitation to visit my brand's website
+        <a href="https://lb17tees.com" target="_blank">LB17 Tees</a>
     </li>
     <li>
         The image of each item contains a link that will take the user to the same item on my brand's website, where it is purchaseable.
     </li>
 </ul>

-Tutoring
+<a href="https://lbacon17.github.io/louis-bacon-portfolio/tutoring.html" target="_blank">Tutoring</a>

 <ul>
     <li>